SHAMBHVISAMRIDHI110/Phishing-Detection/README.md

 # Phishing-Detection

-This is a phishing detection tooll which is used in any browser for chechink phishing link.
+This is a phishing detection tool which is used in any browser for checking phishing link.